 The architect was Bernardino da Viterbo.
 He created a structure with three naves separated by peperino (a local type of stone) columns.
 The side walls have pillars with Ionic volutes.

-The entrance on Via Cesare Dobici was formerly graced by a “Madonna with Child and Angels” made by Andrea della Robbia, now on display in the Museo Civico.
+The entrance on Via Cesare Dobici used to be graced by a “Madonna with Child and Angels” made by Andrea della Robbia, now on display in the Museo Civico.
 The marble statue depicting John the Baptist is still above this entrance.

-In two niches on either side of this entrance, two more statues can be seen, depicting Saint Peter and Saint Paul.
+In two niches on either side of this entrance, two more statues can be seen, depicting the Saints Peter and Paul.